christian-fei/christian-fei/README.md

 A passionate web developer from Italy

-Into Agile Software development, clean code connoisseur and testing aficionado
+Into Web development, clean code connoisseur and testing aficionado

+Did you find some of my work useful?
+[Consider sponsoring me](https://github.com/sponsors/christian-fei)

 #### Occasionally blogging on [cri.dev](https://cri.dev/) 📖